-**In development, please start an application for Spring 2018 in order to receive additional information and status updates!
+**In development, please start an application for Fall 2018 in order to receive additional information and status updates!

 Cornell in Patagonia offers a unique opportunity to engage in an intensive academic and scientific research coursework while integrating into Patagonian culture.
 The program offers a set of courses with Cornell course codes that introduce the unique geology and the living and extinct biodiversity of Patagonia.
 The courses are taught by experienced professors and researchers providing up-to-date information with an important component of laboratory and fieldwork activities.
 The courses take place in the educational facilities of a constantly growing, modern, museum, which houses some of the most important fossil specimens from Patagonia.

 Trelew is the largest and most populated city in the Chubut river valley of Argentinian Patagonia, with more than 100,000 inhabitants.
 The city was founded by Welsh settlers in 1886.
 As such, the entire area of Trelew and its surrounding cities represent an important landmark in the history of Wales and colonization/migration worldwide.